-Further guidance can be found in the International Standard on Auditing (UK and Ireland) 580: "Written Representations"
+21 Further guidance can be found in the International Standard on Auditing (UK and Ireland) 580: Written Representations.

-The FRC's Audit Quality: Practice aid for audit committees, May 2014 provides further detail on assessment of external auditor quality
+22 Audit Quality: Practice aid for audit committees (May 2015) provides further detail on assessment of external auditor quality.

 Section 4: Communication with shareholders